University of Sydney Business School: Rankings

 The University of Sydney has been ranked 1st in Australia and 4th in the world for graduate employability in the 2017, 2018 and 2020 QS Graduate Employability Rankings.
+In 2023, the university ranked equal 19th in the world.

 In 2017, The Economist and the Financial Times ranked the Business School first in Australia for Master of Management.
 The program was ranked 25th in the world and 2nd in the Asia-Pacific region, and first in the world for career progress of the program’s graduate, by the Financial Times.
 The Economist also ranked the program 3rd in the Asia-Pacific region, and 35th in the world.
 The CEMS Master’s in International Management program, the only Australian CEMS member, was ranked 9th in the world in 2017 by the Financial Times.

 Professional accreditation

 Studies in accounting are recognised by CPA Australia and the Chartered Accountants Australia and New Zealand (CAANZ).

 Majors in Industrial Relations and Human Resource Management are accredited by the Australian Human Resource Institute (AHRI).

 An extended major in Business Information Systems are accredited by the Australian Computer Society(ACS).

 The Master of Marketing program is accredited by the Australian Marketing Institute (AMI).

 Bachelor of Commerce (Finance major) is recognised as a program partner with CFA Institute.